What Happens If My Mortgage Payment is Returned : Avoiding Mortgage Payment Pitfalls

 To avoid returned mortgage payments in the future, consider taking the following precautions:

-- Ensure sufficient funds are available in your bank account before making the payment.
+• Ensure there are sufficient funds in your bank account before making the payment.

-By being proactive and taking these preventive measures, you can significantly reduce the chances of having a returned mortgage payment.
+By being proactive and taking preventive measures, you can significantly reduce the risk of a returned mortgage payment.

 What Should I Do If My Mortgage Payment Is Returned?